 - Cretan Picnic Lunch

-This morning we drive along the Cretan north coast to to Malia, the third largest of the Minoan palaces.
+From Psychro we return to the Cretan north coast and drive to Malia, the third largest of the Minoan palaces.
 It is of similar plan to Knossos and Phaistos, though on a smaller scale.
 It has an outer court, thought by some to have been used for games such as bull-leaping, a central court, royal apartments and service rooms.

 Day 18: Monday 1 June, Heraklion – Knossos – Heraklion